vsueiro/jmm629/2025/spring/README.md

 #### Presentation day

-For each project, students will share their initial **planning** and their final **data-driven project** with the whole class.
+For each project, students will share their final **project** with the whole class.
+For the third project, students will also present their **planning** beforehand, so they can to get early feedback on their idea.
 In order to present, students need to sign-up for 5-min **presentation slots** (instructions will be provided via Blackboard).

 #### Peer Feedback